Authentication

 didkit,

-});import { initLearnCard } from '@learncard/core'
+});import { initLearnCard } from '@learncard/init';

-import { getLearnCloudPlugin } from '@learncard/network-plugin';
+import { getLearnCloudPlugin } from '@learncard/learn-cloud-plugin';

 const storageAPI = 'https://cloud.learncard.com/trpc';